awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In the AWS Management Console, the finding for this check includes the following message:

 ```
-Policy size exceeds SCP quota: The {{policySize}} characters in the service control policy (SCP) exceed the {{policySizeQuota}} character maximum for SCPs.
+Policy size exceeds SCP quota: The characters in the service control policy (SCP) exceed the character maximum for SCPs.
 We recommend that you use multiple granular policies.
 ```

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
-"findingDetails": "The {{policySize}} characters in the service control policy (SCP) exceed the {{policySizeQuota}} character maximum for SCPs.
-We recommend that you use multiple granular policies.
+"findingDetails": "The characters in the service control policy (SCP) exceed the character maximum for SCPs.
+We recommend that you use multiple granular policies."
-"
 ```

 **Resolving the error**